Meet ASO’s Staff:

 Lori Ball is a wife, mother of three children, and small business owner.
 Before coming to ASO, she successfully ran a small business for over 20 years.
 Her youngest son experiences Autism.
 After years of battling doctors for a diagnosis, Lori wanted to do more to help other families.
 She took an internship at OHSU in their LEND Program where she was able to collaborate with various professionals who work with families and individuals seeking resources, diagnosis, and treatment/therapies for a variety neurological concerns.
 She helped bring a family’s perspective to the table.
 It was at OHSU where her awareness grew beyond the interest of her own family.
 At OHSU she gained experience, working with families and individuals who experience neurodiversity.
 She uses her experience and resources at ASO to help families with children and individuals who have a personal knowledge of autism.

-Tess Hudson, Events Director (she/her)
+Tess Hudson, Events Director (they/them)

 Tess Hudson has been organizing events since she was in high school, and has been putting those skills to use volunteering for multiple non-profit organizations over the years.
 She first learned about the ASO right after receiving her son’s Autism diagnosis in 2016.
 She has two children with an Autism diagnosis and has received her own Autism diagnosis as well.
 She has spent the last six years expanding her social circles to meet and learn from other parents and to lend any assistance to them as well.
 Her family are very big science fiction and fantasy geeks, spending a lot of time reading, watching movies and television shows together, and creating cosplay to wear as a family to comic conventions all over the West Coast.
 She also loves board games, and has a board game collection so large she has been told she could open a gaming café.
 When not spending time with her family or volunteering, she can be found playing Dungeons and Dragons, where she plays a Life Cleric almost exclusively.